CodyNinja1/TMIBruteforceGUI/README.md

 # TMIBruteforceGUI
-This script provides an easy way to use bruteforce scripts in TMInterface!
+This script provides an easy way to use bruteforce scripts in TMInterface using a GUI!
 No more changing variables in the source code!

 ![Bruteforce GUI Script Window](https://cdn.discordapp.com/attachments/1023241364751777904/1052246409245626448/script.png)